Laws vary wildly from state to state when it comes to driving under the influence of alcohol or drugs.

 How does a DWI or DUI offense affect insurance rates?

-Much like a DUI, a DWI charge means big changes for your insurance.
+Much like a DUI, a DWI charge means significant changes for your insurance.
 Rate increases mean spending hundreds more on insurance every year, for anywhere from three to ten years after the charge.
 Rate increases usually constitute the majority of expenses incurred due to a DUI or DWI charge.

 Many states require that drivers provide proof of insurance by having their insurance company file an SR-22, or similar form, directly with the DMV.
 Our previous article about getting insurance after a DUI goes into greater detail about the aftermath of a DUI.

 If your DWI is accompanied by other violations, especially an accident, the complications get even more difficult.
 It also increases the likelihood of an insurance company dropping your coverage altogether.
-In some cases, you made need to go through the state in order to find coverage.
+In some cases, you made need to go through the state to find coverage.

 DWI Laws by state